Monday, December 5, 2011

 Can We Fix It?

-"the largest single contributor to relief in the Horn of Africa."
+In doing some very initial research, I have found that our government is already involved, and once more is quoted as being, "the largest single contributor to relief in the Horn of Africa."
 After spending millions and millions of dollars on helping out another country in the name of humanity, my question for you is this: with the ongoing economic crisis this country has faced in the past three years and our ever growing and seemingly limitless debt, why are we spending the millions of dollars on another country's welfare?
 Surely, there are other developed countries out there that can afford to help out as well?
 Great Britain?
 Australia?
 France?
 Germany?
 What about them?

 Sometimes, the best way to go about fixing a problem is to just get in there and get your hands dirty.
 In these situations, sometimes it's best to not involve the government.
 Maybe we shouldn't rely on our government to always provide the solution.
 And maybe the problems of the rest of the world shouldn't have to weigh on the United States shoulders.
 Enter this project.
 We're not the government, yet we're trying to do some good for these poor people.
 That being said, you can have the best intentions but not get anywhere without the power of influence.
 Do you guys think that we're really going to make an impact in this famine's future?
 Do we have any power or influence without the government?
 Or is it really just a catch 22?